 There are personality types that are doing well in the pandemic, and others that might be struggling.
 The people who are struggling?
-Extroverts who have a big circle of friends and spend most of their time chasing big dreams.
+Extroverts have a big circle of friends and spend most of their time chasing big dreams.
 These are people who like to be out in a crowd, stand out, and take action.
-A lot of the time, these people are ESTPs, also known as “The Entrepreneur.”
+A lot of the time, these people are known as an ESTP, or “The Entrepreneur.”

 Do you know an ESTP in your life?
 Someone who has a bold vision and knows how to build a strong team to carry out that vision?
 We’ll be breaking down what it means to be an ESTP, the strengths and weaknesses of an ESTP, and much more.
 Get ready to get business-savvy!

-Not sure if you’re an ESFP?
-Take this free Myers Briggs Test to find out!
+Not sure if you're an ESTP?
+Learn more about the Myers Briggs Test to find out!

 First, E is for extrovert (as opposed to introvert.)
 This indicates that an ESTP is likely to seek out external stimulation rather than internal thoughts and feelings.
 After a long day at the office, an extrovert is more likely to unwind by talking on the phone with friends, instead of sitting alone with a cup of tea or a book.
 They love being around people!
 This often leads people to think that extroverts are loud, bold, and outgoing.
 This isn’t always the case, but extroverts certainly prefer a crowded room over a quiet museum.

 S is for sensing (as opposed to intuition.)
 This is also identified as “observant.”
 Rather than relying on intuition, ESTPs use real-time facts and observations to interpret what is happening around them.
 They look for the most obvious solutions and use straightforward, logical methods of thinking to help them get there.
 Sometimes, the most obvious solution creates the most innovative businesses.